-During the quarter, Mawson was selected to be a participant of Finland's BATCircle consortium, a program designed to value-add to the Finnish battery metals circular economy.
+Mawson was selected to be a participant of Finland's BATCircle consortium, a program designed to value-add to the Finnish battery metals circular economy.
 BATCircle was founded under the leadership of Aalto University to coordinate research on the battery metal circular economy from exploration to recycling.
 BATCircle includes 22 companies, four universities, two research institutes and two cities.
 The project is biennial and has a total budget of over €20 million.
 According to the European Commission ("EC"), the value of the European battery market could rise to €250 billion by 2025.
 The goal of the BATCircle project is to enable the creation of a market of least €5 billion in Finland.

-R&D funding for the BATCircle research project for Mawson's Rompas-Rajapalot project is €500,000 (CAD\$756k) including the Company's contribution of €250,000 (CAD\$378k) on a 50:50 funding basis to conduct advanced exploration and metallurgical studies on the Rompas Rajapalot gold-cobalt project.
+R&D funding for the BATCircle research project for Mawson's Rompas-Rajapalot project is €00,000 (Cdn \$756,000) including the Company's contribution of €250,000 (Cdn \$378,000) on a 50:50 funding basis to conduct advanced exploration and metallurgical studies on the Rompas Rajapalot gold-cobalt project.
+Initial results are expected in Q3 2019.